ref-finance/ref-contracts/ref-farming/how_does_it_work.md

 ```rust
 pub(crate) fn distribute(&mut self, total_seeds: &Balance)
 ```
-to caculate and update the farm.
+to calculate and update the farm.

 ### When to update the farm